luminus-framework/luminus/resources/md/guestbook.md

 If you are unsure which to choose, stick with Leiningen as it is the most popular, and continue reading.

+<b>Note:</b> Most of the documentation is equally accurate for Boot, but as
+of now some pages are not updated to have the boot commands instead of lein ones.

 <div class="lein">
 Installing Leiningen is accomplished by followings the step below.